-The clinical email system has been developed to allow students to differentiate their personal and school work from their clinical course work.
-Utilizing this system will increase security and provide a medium for clinical communication between clients, instructors, and students.
-The clinical email system will be utilized by students throughout their time at Harvard Law School for all communications regarding clinical work.
-It will be accessible from both web and mobile devices.
+The clinical email system has been developed to allow students to differentiate their personal and school work from their clinical work related email.
+Utilizing this system increases security and provides a medium for clinical communication between clients, collaborators, instructors, and students.
+The clinical email system will be utilized by students throughout their time at Harvard Law School for all communications regarding clinical and student practice organization work.

 Although clinical email can be accessed using many different browsers, currently Internet Explorer (IE) is the only officially supported browser.

 Clinical email can be accessed one of two ways: